rosariorussell/portfolio/content/_index.md

 - rss
 - json
 ---
-<p>Senior accountant experienced with financial reporting, accounting systems, and budgeting.
-Full stack web developer using JavaScript and Node.js on AWS infrastructure.
-Data and statistical analysis using Python.</p>
+<p>Senior accountant experienced with financial reporting, accounting systems, budgeting, and forecasting.
+Full stack web developer using React, Node.js, and serverless AWS infrastructure.
+Currently working with the startup studio business model, an iterative, agile, and replicable approach to company building.</p>